helena69hme/Git/week2/class_exercises.md

  1. create a repo named `git_exercise_1` on github;
  2. clone the repo you just created on github;
- 3. on your computer, on the `master` branch create the file `fruits.txt`, add the names of 3 fruits, one per line, and commit your changes;
+ 3. on your computer, on the `main` branch create the file `fruits.txt`, add the names of 3 fruits, one per line, and commit your changes;
- 4. push `master` to github;
+ 4. push `main` to github;
- 5. on your computer, from `master` create the branch `feature/fruits` and move to it;
+ 5. on your computer, from `main` create the branch `feature/fruits` and move to it;
  6. on your computer, modify the name of the second fruit, add two new fruits at the end of the file (one per line), and commit your changes;
- 7. on github, on branch `master`, change the name of the second fruit in the file `fruits.txt`
+ 7. on github, on branch `main`, change the name of the second fruit in the file `fruits.txt`
- 8. update your local branch `feature/fruits` with the contents of the branch `master` on github
+ 8. update your local branch `feature/fruits` with the contents of the branch `main` on github
  9. push `feature/fruits` to github
- 10. create pull request to merge `feature/fruits` into `master`
+ 10. create pull request to merge `feature/fruits` into `main`

 **Note**: the students will get a merge conflict on step 8.